 Honors Bridge Programs

-Honors and Scholars Programs also offer exclusive opportunities to incoming honors students through the Honors Bridge Programs.
-Beginning the Summer of 2017, select first-year students entering the Honors and Scholars Programs will embark on two distinct international experiences before stepping foot on campus.
-2017’s offerings, Literary London and Into the Heart of Panama, will allow incoming Honors and Scholars students to adjust to college-level academics and experience and honors course while discovering the marvels of an international local.
+Honors and Scholars Programs also offer exclusive opportunities to incoming honors students through the Honors Bridge Program.Select first-year students entering the Honors and Scholars Programs will embark on a distinct international experience before stepping foot on campus.
+2018’s offering, Literary London, will allow incoming Honors and Scholars students to adjust to college-level academics and experience and honors course while discovering the marvels of an international locale.

 Each honors program also holds their own special events for their cohort of students.
 These events include academic lectures, cultural events, community service projects, and professional workshops.